Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Introduction

-This survey provides valuable insights for food industry specialists on the potential and importance of XAI.
-In particular, it offers an overview of current XAI applications in the food industry across key quality tasks---such as food safety, nutritional value determination, sensory attributes, authenticity and traceability, as well as sustainability and healthiness.
-We categorize applications by data type (tabular, pictorial, spectral, and time series) and forms of explanations generated by the applied XAI methods (numerical, rule-based, textual, visual, and mixed), highlighting its potential for further development, as depicted in \Cref{fig:overview}.
-Each task, data type, and form of explainability is discussed in detail in Sections \ref{sec:foodquality}, \ref{sec:typedata} and \ref{sec:xaimethods}.
+To provide a clear reading framework, we categorize applications by data type (tabular, pictorial, spectral, and time series) and forms of explanations generated by the applied XAI methods (numerical, rule-based, textual, visual, and mixed), highlighting their potential for further development, as depicted in \Cref{fig:overview}.
+Each task, data type, and form of explainability is discussed in detail in Sections \ref{sec:foodquality}, \ref{sec:typedata}, and \ref{sec:xaimethods}, respectively.

-Additionally, our goal is to bridge the gap between the domains of XAI and food quality by presenting a taxonomy and arranging the current state of XAI applications in food research within an organized structure.
-Specific objectives are: \begin{itemize} \item to make a comprehensive survey and define a classification system to organize XAI methods applied to food quality; \item to introduce a taxonomy related to food quality to enhance understanding of the analyzed works; \item to summarize the XAI techniques used, detailing the types of data and AI methods employed in these studies; \item to offer an overview of the current state of XAI applications in the food sector, drawing insights from over a hundred papers; \item to provide comparative insights from the analyzed works, presenting intuitive connections between food quality tasks, data types and XAI methods; \item to highlight ongoing challenges and to propose potential future research directions in the food industry. \end{itemize}
+Additionally, we aim to bridge the gap between XAI and food quality research by proposing a taxonomy and systematically organizing the current landscape of XAI applications in food-related studies.
+Key contributions of this paper are: \begin{itemize} \item to make a comprehensive survey and define a classification system to organize XAI methods applied to food quality; \item to introduce a taxonomy related to food quality to enhance understanding of the analyzed works; \item to summarize the XAI techniques used, detailing the types of data and AI methods employed in these studies; \item to offer an overview of the current state of XAI applications in the food sector, drawing insights from over a hundred papers; \item to provide comparative insights from the analyzed works, presenting intuitive connections between food quality tasks, data types and XAI methods; \item to highlight ongoing challenges and to propose potential future research directions in the food industry. \end{itemize}